Your Data. Your Data Security Responsibility

 There are many reasons why you should be backing up your SaaS deployments.
 Accidental deletion, malicious deletion, and ransomware attacks to name a few.
 But most importantly, there are regulatory reasons to have regular backups.
 Most regulations stress the need to keep data safe, have the ability to protect it from falling in the wrong hands, and recover it when needed.
 And it turns out regulators don’t really care much if a business is now keeping their data in the cloud – they still hold the business responsible.

 Regulators haven’t been completely blind to the Cloud and Digital Transformation movement.
 The newest regulation in the EU that has been in the news is the General Data Protection Regulation (GDPR).
 The GDPR clearly defines and differentiates between the owner of the data (the Data Controller) and the cloud provider who handles it (the Data Processor).

 - Controller – “means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data”

 - Processor – “means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller”

-The GDPR is also quite clear on its views on about data protection and backup:
+The GDPR is also quite clear on its views on data protection and backup:

 “The controller and the processor shall implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk, including encryption of personal data.”